Software Testing Policy and Strategy¶

 team members become used to developing automated tests within the same sprint during which the tested code is written;

-System-level tests can be linked to higher level requirements (L1, L2, IF requirements, in addition to acceptance criteria).
+traceability of test results to all sorts of requirements is needed, and vice versa.
 In this way we can provide traceability of tests to requirements, and easily determine what is the degree of satisfaction of certain requirements based on test results.

 Adoption of this policy needs to be monitored in a lightweight fashion.
 We suggest that each team regularly (such as at each sprint) reports the following (possibly in an automatic way):

-number of test cases that are labelled as “unstable” or that are skipped
+number of test cases that are labelled as “unstable” or that are skipped, and for how long they are in such a state

-code coverage (the “execution branch/decision coverage” criterion is what we would like to monitor, for code that was written by the team).
+for unit tests, code coverage (the “execution branch/decision coverage” criterion is what we would like to monitor, for code that was written by the team);

 These metrics should be automatically computed and updated, and made available to every stakeholder in SKA.